analogdevicesinc/MAX32630FTHR_msbl_flasher/readme.md

 - SLAVE_SDA (external pull-up required)
 - VSS (GND)

 Additionally, VDD power must be supplied to the MAX32664.
 This can come from the MAX32630FTHR or from the target design.
-This software uses 3.3V logic level.
+The .bin file software uses 1.8V logic level.
-It's recommended to power the MAX32664 from 3.3V for the flash, otherwise use a logic level translator to 1.8V.
+It's recommended to power the MAX32664 with the appropiate VDD supply to match the logic level fo the host microcontroller.
+If the host micro is unable to meet the logic level, then a logic level translator needs to be use to be able to program the part.

 # Usage
 For a detailed usage guide, see:  [KA-13834](https://maximsupport.microsoftcrmportals.com/en-us/knowledgebase/article/KA-13834)